 U.S. News & World Report analyzed thousands of data points for all 50 states and concluded that Massachusetts is the Best State in terms of what matters most to Americans and how well the state is performing for its citizens.

 Receipt of the APA Teaching Program Award recognizes years of educational development and continuous improvement of the UHAT track.
 The award was made possible by exceptional leadership and administrative support at Boston Medical Center and Boston Children’s Hospital.
-Most importantly, the award is a reflection of the tremendous spirit of collaboration that UHAT and Categorical residents bring to the BCRP and their outstanding commitment to improving child health.

 The I-PASS Study Group based out of Boston Children’s Hospital has been named the recipient of the 2016 John M. Eisenberg Award for Innovation in Patient Safety and Quality at the National Level presented annually by The Joint Commission and the National Quality Forum.
-The award is the foremost award in the United States recognizing contributions to patient safety.